ndporter/open-qualitative-research-qualcoder/README.md

 ## Contributing

-This curriculum is in early development.
+This curriculum is in beta development.
 If you'd like to contribute, you can open an issue or pull request or contact the creator, [Nathaniel Porter](mailto:ndporter@vt.edu): @ndporter

 ## License